• A lesson in a dual control Land Rover Discovery

-• Allow 7 hours for this experience
+• Allow 7 hours for this experience (including lunch break)

 What Can I Expect

 These junior off road days in Kent culminate in taking either the Apache rally karts, or the quad bikes out for a spin.
 That means little racers can expect either wheel-spinning fun in the mud, or searching for grip in the dust - and generally just having a whole load of driving fun, of course!
+A brilliant day out.

 • Available on selected weekdays during all school holidays, subject to availability

 • Spectators are welcome, however viewing may be limited for certain activities

 • Drivers will usually take turns to drive the vehicles (except quads where riders usually have their own bike)

 • You must arrive 15 minutes before your start time